Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: HE CNN without Ciphertext Rotation

 A nonlinear activation function typically follows each Conv layer and the most popular activation function is ReLU.
 Nonlinear functions can not be directly implemented homomorphically.
 Approximations are adopted in \parencite{ConvFHE, CHET, EVAimproved, TFHE_DNN1} and they cause precision losses on the CNNs.
-Since the decryption is carried out as parts of the proposed evaluation schemes, GCs and additive secret sharing are employed to evaluate the ReLU function in our design.
+Since the decryption is carried out as part of the proposed evaluation schemes, the millionaire protocol of CryptFlow2 \cite{CrypTFlow2} is utilized to evaluate ReLU with VOLE-style OT \cite{VOLE-OT}, similar to Cheetah \cite{Cheetah}.
 The overall procedure of evaluating a CNN using our proposed schemes is illustrated in Fig. \ref{fig:ReLU_GC}.